miroberes/CKAD-Exam-Tips/README.md

 ### CKAD Exam Tips

-**CKAD Exam Tips** repository contains a collection of tips to help you manage resources in a Kubernetes cluster using essential tools like kubectl and Vim, and prepare for the Certified Kubernetes Application Developer (CKAD) exam, as well as other CK* series exams, such as CKA and CKS.
+The **CKAD Exam Tips** repository contains a collection of tips to help you manage resources in a Kubernetes cluster using essential tools like kubectl and Vim, and prepare for the Certified Kubernetes Application Developer (CKAD) exam, as well as other CK* series exams, such as CKA and CKS.

 It includes: